gieseladev/andesite.py/README.md

 The following is a small example of how to use andesite.py.
 For more in-depth examples and information, please refer to the documentation.

-Please keep in mind that the following example is incomplete, it only serves to demonstrate some andesite.py code.
+Please keep in mind that the following example is incomplete.
+It only serves to demonstrate some andesite.py code.

 ```python